Skip to main content

 Our pick if you need premium 5G speeds or flexible top-up options.

-What Makes Ubigi Different
+What Makes Ubigi Stand Out

 Ubigi also offers a flexible data add-on system.
 Rather than being locked into a fixed plan, you can buy smaller data packages and stack them as needed.
 This is particularly useful for unpredictable trips where you might need more data one week and less the next.